doxygen/doxygen/doc/i18n_guide.md

 };
 ```

-#### Step 2: Update Translation Files
+\subsubsection i18n_config_update Step 2: Update Translation Files

-After running lupdate, the new string will appear in the OptionTranslations context.
+Rebuild the project to update the `.ts` files with the new strings.

-### 3.3 Adding Dynamic Refresh Support
+\subsection i18n_dynamic Adding Dynamic Refresh Support

 If you need to refresh text when switching languages, implement the `retranslateUi()` method: